 Budgeting Processes Definition

 The budgeting process can be defined as a systematic business activity that encompasses the development, implementation and evaluation of a plan for the provision of services and capital assets including fixed resources, such as money or time, during a given period to achieve desired financial targets (Tracy, 2008).
 In other words, budgeting process is the allocation of capital which is then used in the proper way to achieve the set or designated targets of the firm.

 Budgeting Processes Description *

-* The full technique overview is available for members only.
-Why not sign up for a free trial of our business management platform, and learn all about Budgeting Processes.
+* The full technique overview is available for free.
+Simply login to our business management platform, and learn all about Budgeting Processes.

 Budgeting Processes Strengths *

 * The business evidence section is for premium members only.
 Please contact us about accessing the Business Evidence.

 Success Factors of Budgeting Processes *